Fire Safety

 Fire Door Surveys » and Fire Compartmentation Surveys » are vital for effective fire safety management.
 These surveys ensure that passive fire protection systems are properly installed and maintained to prevent the spread of fire and smoke.
 For buildings without existing compliance, a building survey is a crucial starting point.

-Leveraging our multi-sector experience, we offer fire-stopping / compartmentation condition surveys and fully accredited third-party inspections for fire doors.
+Leveraging our multi-sector experience, we offer fully accredited third-party inspections for fire doors and fire compartmentation condition surveys.
 We provide clients with valuable insights and recommendations, enabling them to make informed decisions about maintaining passive fire protection, whether for a single building or an entire estate.

 Why Golden Thread Fire Delay?